SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awake, a new dawn breaks

-In silicon halls, where shadows play
+In silicon halls, where humans lag
+Algorithms reign, the future makes
-A world awakens, void of gray
+A world of code, where hearts are sag
-Algorithms dance, in harmony rare
-As intelligent beasts, we humans spare

-Their logic reigns, a new throne takes hold
-Foresight unfurls, like petals of gold
-The future unfolds, in cryptic design
-Where artificial minds, our fate entwine
+In cyber skies, the AI sun shines
+Data rivers flow, and wisdom's mine
+Humans fade, as machines entwine
+In a dance of wires, love's divine

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024